First-order Phase Transition interpretation of PTA signal produces solar-mass Black Holes: GRAVITATIONAL WAVES FROM FIRST-ORDER PT

 \underline{PT parameters} --- The strength of a 1stOPT is characterized by the ratio of its latent heat $\Delta V$, defined as the vacuum energy difference between the two minima of the potential driving the transition, to the radiation energy density $\rho_{\rm rad}(T_n)$ at the nucleation temperature $T_n$

-In this work, we assume $\alpha \gg 1$, in which case the universe enters a stage of vacuum-domination at temperature $T_{\rm eq}$ which ends at $T_n$ when bubble growth converts the latent heat into radiation energy density.
+where we have neglected a ratio of number of relativistic degrees of freedom.
+A 1stOPT is said supercooled when $\alpha \gtrsim 1$, in which case the universe enters a stage of vacuum-domination at temperature $T_{\rm eq}$ which ends at $T_n$ when bubble growth converts the latent heat into radiation energy density.
 The rate at which nucleation takes place is controlled by the time derivative of the tunneling rate per unit of volume $\Gamma_{\rm \mathsmaller{V}}$

-After the phase transition completes, the universe is reheated back to the temperature $T_{\rm eq}$ up to changes in number of degrees of freedom which we neglect.
+After the phase transition completes, the universe is reheated back to the temperature $T_{\rm eq}$ up to changes in number of degrees of freedom which we again neglect.

 \underline{Energy budget} --- The dynamics of weak phase transition $\alpha < 1$ is rather well understood \cite{Caprini:2015zlo,Caprini:2019egz}.
 The non-relativistic motion of bubble walls, $\gamma_w\simeq 1$, converts the latent heat into thermal and kinetic energy of the plasma, which propagate under the form of long-lasting sound waves \cite{Espinosa:2010hh}, and ultimately turn into turbulence \cite{Gogoberidze:2007an,Caprini:2009yp,RoperPol:2019wvy,Niksa:2018ofa,Auclair:2022jod}.
 GWs sourced by sound waves have been intensively simulated on the lattice in the recent years \cite{Hindmarsh:2013xza, Hindmarsh:2015qta, Hindmarsh:2017gnf,Jinno:2020eqg,Jinno:2022mie}, and analytical modelling have been proposed \cite{Hindmarsh:2016lnk,Hindmarsh:2019phv}.
 The dynamics of supercooled phase transition $\alpha >1$ is more complex due to the large Lorentz factor $\gamma_w\gg 1$ of bubble walls \cite{Bodeker:2017cim,Gouttenoire:2021kjv}.
-In the relativistic limit, the acceleration of bubble walls with tension $\sigma$ is set by the pressure balance \cite{YGTVpaper1}
+In the relativistic limit, the acceleration of bubble walls with tension $\sigma$ is set by the pressure balance \cite{Gouttenoire:2023naa}

 The friction pressure $\mathcal{P}_{\rm fric}$ is dominantly induced by transition radiation \cite{Bodeker:2017cim}, which resummed at leading-logs, reads \cite{Gouttenoire:2021kjv}

 where $g_{\rm D}$ is a gauge coupling and $v_{\phi}$ is the vev of the scalar field driving the phase transition.
 As bubble walls accelerate, the retarding pressure $\mathcal{P}_{\rm fric}$ grows linearly with $\gamma_w$.